SGA-A/chessrcs/README.md

 # repo
-I'll upload the files later when i get the chance.
+I'll upload the files later when I get the chance.